With its World Heritage architecture, rich history and delicious cuisine, Lisbon city breaks have always been popular with us Brits.

 Other museums offer the chance to appreciate traditional Fado music, view fine art from across Europe, and discover the story of Portuguese aviation.

-Don’t miss my favourite, the National Tile Museum, which showcases Portugal’s distinctive blue and white tiles inside a glorious Baroque monastery adorned with paintings, panelling and gilded wood.
+Don’t miss the National Tile Museum, which showcases Portugal’s distinctive blue and white tiles inside a glorious Baroque monastery adorned with paintings, panelling and gilded wood.
 Gloriously over-the-top!

 If you’re an art lover and enjoy visiting different art collections, then Calouste Gulbenkian Museum is one to add to the itinerary.
 This museum is also surrounded by one of Portugal’s most emblematic modern gardens, perfect for an afternoon stroll.